Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Structural restrictions

 For any CSP instance $I=\tuple{V,D,C}$, the \emph{constraint graph} of $I$ is defined to be the graph $\tuple{V,E}$, where $E$ is the set of pairs $\{x,y\}$ for which the associated constraint $R_{xy}$ is non-trivial.
 A number of tractable subproblems of the CSP have been defined by specifying restrictions on the constraint graph; such restricted classes of instances are known as \emph{structural classes}~\cite{Grohe07:otherside,DBLP:journals/jacm/Marx13}.

-It is known that a structural class of binary CSP instances is tractable if and only if every instance has a constraint graph of bounded treewidth~\cite[Theorem~5.1]{Grohe07:otherside} (subject to the standard complexity-theoretic assumption that $\FPT \neq \WW$, which we will assume throughout this section~\cite{Downey99:parametrized,Flum06:parametrized}).
-We show in this section that such classes cannot be defined by forbidding the occurrence of a finite set of sub-patterns.
+It is known that a structural class of binary CSP instances defined in this way is tractable if and only if every instance has a constraint graph of bounded treewidth~\cite[Theorem~5.1]{Grohe07:otherside} (subject to the standard complexity-theoretic assumption that $\FPT \neq \WW$, which we will assume throughout this section; we refer the reader to the textbooks~\cite{Downey99:parametrized,Flum06:parametrized} for more details).
+We show in this section that structural classes of this kind cannot be defined by forbidding the occurrence of a finite set of sub-patterns.
 However, they \emph{can} be defined by forbidding the occurrence of one or more patterns as topological minors.

 We will also use this characterisation of tractable structural classes to show that a large class of negative patterns are topological minor tractable.